POLE DANCE STUDIO COLLECTIVE

 Drawing from the moves you already know, discover how to creatively enter & exit poses and tricks and combine them together into long, fluid sequences.
 A workable command of foundational moves through Level II is required before enrolling in the Combos I class (invert, pull-ups/releases, spins), through Level IV for the Combos II class (aerial invert, anchor, inside/outside leg hang, shoulder mount/dismount), and above Level V for Combos III (handsprings, brass monkey knee grip, aerial shoulder mount).

-Bring your heels and kneepads for some slinky movement inspired by the Russian Exotic and Strip Plastic styles.
-Learn a sexy choreographed sequence each week with a focus on floor to pole transitions, basework, floorwork and pole dance movement fundamentals.
-There's nothing quite like this style of dance to develop your fluidity and sensual movement.
+Bring your heels and kneepads for this choreography class inspired by the Russian Exotic and Plastic Strip styles of pole dance.
+Learn a sexy sequence each week that will focus on floor to pole transitions, basework, floorwork, heel technique and exotic movement fundamentals.
+There's nothing quite like this style of dance to develop your sensual movement, strength, fluidity and control.

 Take your flow down low as you learn to work the floor and the bottom portion of the pole in this ground based series.
-The focus is on floor work and simple but elegant pole technique as you learn how to create interesting level changes, shapes, and movements around the pole and across the floor.
+The focus is on floor work movements, skills and transitions inspired by Marlo Fisken's Floor Flow® content and simple but elegant pole technique.
+Create interesting level changes, shapes, and movements around the pole and across the floor.
 Leave your shorts at home... lots of layers, knee pads, socks and/or heels are required for this slithery, sexy class!

 Gain a greater range of motion while building strength in the primary joints so you can master more difficult pole and dance moves.
 Work your front and middle splits/oversplits in such a way that enables you to hold a split without the aid of gravity or an apparatus (floor or pole) and stretch your spine and shoulders to be able to gracefully move in and out of all of those beautiful back bendy moves.
 No experience necessary.